-Along the fairway, in the Tornio River Valley, you can find a very special kind of living in traditional Kukkolankoski and Kukkolaforssen.
+Along the fairway, in the Tornio River Valley, you can find a very special kind of living in traditional villages like Kukkolankoski and Kukkolaforsen.
 Two names, two countries and one destination.
+Let´s discover the wild beauty of Kukkola.

 Unique factor of the area is that it’s located in the exact same spot in two different countries, Sweden and Finland, and it’s divided by the rapid river, but still sharing the same distinctive way of old traditional living.